 The purpose of Sovereign Nations is best understood as a prolegomenon to the formation of a new, and not just sentimental, conservative and Constitutional Republic.
 Sovereign Nations serves as an exploration of the intellectual viability of the conservative political habitat, with a view to establishing the groundwork for the construction and elaboration of a broader and more comprehensive vision for the movement in relation to the exegetical intent of our founders through the national founding documents.
 The essential precondition for a renewed conservative engagement with intellectual life is confidence in its own coherence and credibility.

 As can be seen over the past 8 years, the goal of Open Society Foundations is to demean and destroy the tenets of traditional conservatism and thus create a crisis of conscience within the mind of the conservative.
-In order to succeed, we must rebuild the confidence in the presuppositions of conservatism in all of its exercised forms including in economics, civil liberties, family, sovereignty, rule of law, and foreign affairs.
+In order to succeed, we must rebuild the confidence in the presuppositions of conservatism in all of its exercised forms including in economics, civil liberties, family, sovereignty, theology, rule of law, and foreign affairs.
 What was once heresy is now law and what was once law is now heresy.
 The issue for progressive Open Society Foundations is that their new “law” has no foundational presupposition.

 It is our hope to engage with the ideas and concepts that are at the center of Open Society Foundations without descending into ad hominem argumentation.
 We would seek to be upfront with our disagreements, respect our philosophical and ideological opponents, and look forward to creating a common ground of open discussion.